 The proposed site of the East Claydon BESS is located approximately 450m west of the village of Granborough in Buckinghamshire, at postcode MK18 2NE and with an approximate central grid reference of SP 755 250, as illustrated in Figure 1.
 The survey area is approximately 25ha and comprises four agricultural fields dissected by hedgerows.
 A stream, that forms a tributary of Claydon Brook, lines the western site boundary and a pond is present along the eastern boundary.
+The project proposals were revised in May 2024 and this assessment is based on the project layout fixed at that time.
 The red line boundary is shown on Figure 2.